 What Not to Use on Your Retainers

-Strong chemicals weaken the plastic structure and can leave a harsh taste.
-These products also irritate your mouth and gums.
+Avoid Alcohol or Bleach — Strong chemicals weaken the plastic structure and can leave a harsh chemical taste that’s difficult to fully remove.
+These products also irritate your gums and oral mucosa.

-How to Clean Clear Retainers (Invisalign-Style)
+How to Clean Clear Retainers (Essix / Invisalign-Style)

 How to Clean Wire (Hawley) Retainers

-How to Remove Retainer Odor
+How to Remove Retainer Odour

 How Often Should You Replace Your Retainer?